jhalverson/data_science/project_boston_restaurants/README.md

 to as the crime density.
 The cutoff radius was taken as 1/20 the distance between North and South Station.
 Since there were 268,056 crimes we used a binning procedure to assign each crime to a cell in a 2-d grid.
-This allowed us to consider only the crimes in the nearest-neighbor cells of the restaurant.
+This allowed us to consider only the crimes in the central and nearest-neighbor cells of the restaurant.
 There was no correlation between number of violations and crime density.

 The [user data](https://github.com/jhalverson/data_science/blob/master/project_boston_restaurants/part_4_user_data.ipynb) gives us information about the people who wrote the reviews.
 We are given